Wenkoff was born on August 17, 1921 in

 After preparing the Nemorino and Rodolfo arias, Marga Wissmann introduces him to Karl Böhm.
 Böhm is enthusiastic

 and begins to prepare the role of Rodolfo with Wenkoff.
-Without any contract yet, when a tenor singing Rodolfo cancels,
+Without any contract yet, when a tenor due to sing Rodolfo canceled,

 Wenkoff

-Staatsoper and has great success.
+Staatsoper and had great success.
 The newspaper Wiener Kurier writes:

 We have not heard such a fresh, noble and delightful voice in years.